sirisian/ecmascript-types/examples/typechallenges.md

 [type-challenges](https://github.com/type-challenges/type-challenges) is the standard obstacle course for TypeScript's type-level language: implement `Pick`, unwrap a `Promise`, take the head of a tuple, using only conditional types, mapped types, `infer`, and recursion.
 It is a good adversarial test of [type builders](../typeprogramming.md), because the problems were *chosen* to be natural in a type language whose only verbs are `extends` and `in`.
 If the builder model only won on problems selected to suit it, that would prove nothing.

 This document works every challenge in the repository: the warm-up, all thirteen easy, all one hundred and four medium, all fifty-five hard, and all seventeen extreme, in the order the README lists them.
 One hundred and ninety in total.
 Every TypeScript solution shown has been checked against the repo's own test cases with TypeScript 5.9.3; where the top-voted answer no longer passes, a verified passing answer is shown instead and the note at the end says why.
 Each entry gives the problem, the top-voted community solution in TypeScript (linked, with its score at the time of writing), and the builder solution.
 The builders are written from the primitives in [type programming](../typeprogramming.md) rather than by calling the `std:types` entry that already ships the answer, since implementing the utility is the whole point of the exercise.
+That is the right rule for an exercise and the wrong one for the working programmer the exercise is training, who mostly wants to know which helper to reach for.
+So where the library does ship the answer, or composes it in a line, a second block shows that form too, under `std.`.
+Those blocks are assertions like every other line here, usually against the exercise's own answer, so `std.pick(Todo, type 'title' | 'completed') === TodoPreview` names the helper and checks that the two agree in the same breath.
+Where they *disagree*, which happens, the block says so.
+[The library index](#library-index) collects them all.

 Features exercised, and why they matter here: